microsoft/MoveBox-for-Microsoft-Rocketbox/README.md

 # MoveBox for Microsoft Rocketbox

-MoveBox is a toolbox to animate the Microsoft Rocketbox avatars (https://github.com/microsoft/Microsoft-Rocketbox) using motion captured in three different ways: (1) Body Tracking, (2) Inverse Kinematics or (3) Archival Footage.
+MoveBox is a toolbox to animate the Microsoft Rocketbox avatars (https://github.com/microsoft/Microsoft-Rocketbox) using motion captured in three different ways: (1) Body Tracking Capture Studio, (2) Inverse Kinematics or (3) Archival Footage.
 Each form of animation of the avatars is presented as a separate project.

-1- MoveBox_BodyTracking.
-We create a Motion Capture (MoCap) studio.
-Where MoCap can be performed using a single depth sensor, such as Azure Kinect or Windows Kinect V2.
+1- MoveBox_CaptureStudio.
+We created a Motion Capture (MoCap) studio using a single depth sensor, such as Azure Kinect or Windows Kinect V2.
 Our toolbox enables real-time animation of the user's avatar by converting the transformations between systems that have different joints and hierarchies.
-Additional features of the toolbox include recording, playback and looping animations, as well as basic audio lip sync, blinking and resizing of avatars.
+Additional features of the Captire Studio include recording, playback and looping animations, as well as basic audio lip sync, blinking and resizing of avatars.
 Our main contribution is both in the creation of this open source tool as well as the integration of MoveBox with Kinect V2 and Azure Kinect, as well as the interfacing with the Microsoft Rocketbox avatars.

 2- MoveBox_IKHandTracking \*.
-Using an off the shelf HMD you can recover hand and head positions and rotations of the user and transfer them to a Microsoft Rocketbox Avatar of your choice.
+Using an off the shelf HMD we recover realtime motions to create avatar embodiment.
+The hand and head positions and rotations of the user are transferred to a Microsoft Rocketbox Avatar of your choice.
 All in realtime.
-The hand tracking is used for an Inverse Kinematics (IK) solver that reconstructs a possible elbow position.
+The hand tracking is used for an Inverse Kinematics (IK) solver (included) that reconstructs a possible elbow position.
 Our demo project also includes finger tracking for the Oculus Quest.

 3- MoveBox_OfflineVideoTracking.
 Movebox includes an external tool for 3D multi-person human pose estimation from RGB videos.
 We utilized a deep-learning based approach open sourced as VIBE (https://github.com/mkocabas/VIBE), which trains a temporal model to predict the parameters of the SMPL body model for each frame while a motion discriminator tries to distinguish between real and regressed sequences.
 The output of the model is a sequence of pose and shape parameters in the SMPL body model format (https://smpl.is.tue.mpg.de/).
 To animate Microsoft RocketBox avatars with predicted 3D poses, the toolbox first extracted the joints data from pose parameters, computed the transformation between SMPL and RocketBox skeleton structures, and then mapped to the corresponding joint in the Microsoft RocketBox avatar skeleton.